xolvio/meteor-cucumber/README.md

 to remove this package from your `/packages` folder.

 ### No more xolvio:webdriver
-You need to delete the xolvio:webdriver package as this is now built-in using cuke-monkey
+You need to delete the xolvio:webdriver package as this is now built-in using Chimp

 ### Cukes now runs outside the Meteor context
 You no longer have access to the main Meteor app from within your step definitions.
 You should never